mgoltzsche/ctnr/README.md

 ctnr aims to ease system container creation and execution as unprivileged user.
 Also ctnr is a tool to experiment with runc features.

+THIS PROJECT IS NOT MAINTAINED ANYMORE IN FAVOUR OF [podman](https://github.com/containers/libpod).

 ## Features
 - OCI bundle and container preparation as well as execution as unprivileged user using [runc](https://github.com/opencontainers/runc)